danilw/godot-utils-and-other/README.md

 ### **particle_system_effects_Godot3**:

 Some 3d particle effects for Godot, using custom particle and fragment shaders.
 And decals. *Glow not used*.
+Used **Godot 3.2.2-stable** without modifications.

 **License -** all shader code under **MIT license**. **Warning -** all *3d models under CC non-comercial*, link to [list of all used resources](https://github.com/danilw/godot-utils-and-other/blob/master/particle_system_effects_Godot3/USED_RESOURCES_LINKS.md), also used sound file from [https://patrickdearteaga.com](patrickdearteaga.com)